AdobeDocs/media-analytics.es-ES/help/sdk-implement/track-av-playback/track-core/track-core-android.md

 # Seguimiento de reproducción principal en Android{#track-core-playback-on-android}

 >[!IMPORTANT]
->Esta documentación abarca el seguimiento en la versión 2. x del SDK.
+>This documentation covers tracking in version 2.x of the SDK.
 Si va a implementar una versión 1.x del SDK, puede descargar la guía del desarrollador de 1.x para Android aquí: [Descargar SDK](/help/sdk-implement/download-sdks.md).

-1. **Configuración inicial del seguimiento**
+1. **Configuración de seguimiento inicial**

    Identify when the user triggers the intention of playback (the user clicks play and/or autoplay is on) and create a `MediaObject` instance.